ramalok/PIDA/README.md

 Tax 1 = Eukaryote or prokaryote<br />
 Tax 2 = Supergroup or other high taxonomic level (e.g. Rhizaria, Alveolata, Metazoa)<br />
 Tax 3 = Larger groups below supergroup taxonomic level (e.g. Ciliophora, Dinoflagellata, Acantharia)<br /> <br />
-Taxonomic names (any level) follows the nomenclature of the Silva database (release 128, May/June 2017)  https://www.arb-silva.de/.
+Taxonomic names (any level) follows the nomenclature of the Silva database.
 Taxonomic names used in articles may therefore not be identical to database entries as several species have synonyms.
 <br /> <br />

 **Habitat**<br />